Skip to main content

 The seven pillars of the UNESCO guidelines on Artificial Intelligence at school

-The new UNESCO guidelines propose seven key areas of action.
-These include the development of a national policy framework, the creation of regulations for the ethical use of AI, and guidelines for data protection and privacy.
-The goal is to provide governments with a path to “regulate generative AI and establish policy frameworks for its ethical use in education and research.”
+The new UNESCO guidelines propose seven key areas for action.
+These include developing a national policy framework, creating regulations for the ethical use of AI, and guidelines for data protection and privacy.
+The goal is to provide governments with a path to "regulate generative AI and establish policy frameworks for its ethical use in education and research."

 Age limit for the use of Artificial Intelligence: a proactive move by UNESCO

-UNESCO did not limit itself only to providing guidelines; it also imposed an age limit on the use of certain AI tools.
+UNESCO hasn't just issued guidelines; it has also imposed an age limit for the use of certain AI tools.
 For platforms like ChatGPT, the minimum age has been set at 13.
-This decision was made following an investigation which found that fewer than 10% schools and colleges have guidelines in place regarding the use of AI.
+This decision was made following a survey that found that fewer than 101 TP3T schools and universities have guidelines in place regarding the use of AI.

 UNESCO's official position: a balance between opportunities and risks

-In summary, while AI offers tremendous opportunities to improve the efficiency and effectiveness of education, it is critical to regulate its use.
-This is to ensure that students gain important skills such as critical thinking and creativity, without compromising their confidence or academic integrity.
-The new UNESCO guidelines are a significant step towards the responsible regulation of AI in schools, striking a balance between technological innovation and human well-being.
+In summary, while AI offers extraordinary opportunities to improve the efficiency and effectiveness of education, it is crucial to regulate its use.
+This is to ensure that students acquire important skills such as critical thinking and creativity, without compromising their safety or academic integrity.
+UNESCO's new guidelines are a significant step towards responsible regulation of AI in schools, striking a balance between technological innovation and human well-being.

 Leave a Reply